kristen149/FAUdata-enginnering-project/project/project-plan.md

 ## Description: Reason for targeting on Southeast Asia

 Southeast Asia is nowadays a development and economic success story.
-However, Southeast Asia is one of the world’s regions most vulnerable to climate change impacts with low-lying land, more severe floods and droughts, larger populations, higher dependency on agriculture for the economic sector, and low resilience of communities. [#6] Countries as the Philippines, Vietnam, Indonesia, and Thailand experiences some of the most extreme weather events globally.Therefore, a study on how future climate change will affect the economy in this region has been conducted.
+However, Southeast Asia is one of the world’s regions most vulnerable to climate change impacts with low-lying land, more severe floods and droughts, larger populations, higher dependency on agriculture for the economic sector, and low resilience of communities. [#7][1] Countries as the Philippines, Vietnam, Indonesia, and Thailand have experienced some of the most extreme weather events globally.
+Therefore, a study on how future climate change will affect the economy in this region has been conducted.
 The results are provided in this data science project.

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->